 SASAHARA PAST LIVES is a queerophantasmic storytelling project using fantasy aesthetics to uphold queer narratives through text and visual work.
 It is a series of collaborations between the Amsterdam-based writer and drag-transformer SasaHara (FR) and various makers of Amsterdam and beyond.
 It is a base of work to start imagining a queer saga written at the present tens, knitted of all the stories of the Past Lives.

 For this first solo-show, the first five stories of the mythology were presented independently with various media.
 As each storytelling first existed with text and image, a decision was taken to present them in the format of comic-strips.
 Comics seemed the best way to bring together visual and textual storytelling, but the scope of fantasy was historically also largely explored in this format, anchoring the research of the Past Lives presentation in a familiar place.
-The comics were designed by the Amsterdam-based artist Sondi, who also had designed the 3D visual work for the story Inferno. (comics available in the image gallery at the bottom of this page)
+The comics were designed by the Amsterdam-based artist Sondi, who also had designed the 3D visual work for the story Inferno. (comics available in the image gallery)

 The other explored media were relating to a research around the oral storytelling practice, which was the original way of transmission for myths and legends.
 Thus, a soundscape was designed by the Amsterdam-based artist jujulov3 for the story Down in the Abyss, which premiered on her radio show “d3vination” presented on the Berlin-based Cashmere radio.
 In the soundscape, the text is orally performed by SasaHara.
 It was then presented in SASAHARA PAST LIVES at Club ChUrch.